mdsierks/mdsierks.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
 Hi!
 I'm Mike, a Ph.D.
-Candiate at the University of California, San Diego.
+Candidate at the University of California, San Diego.
 Currently, I am in my final year of Climate Dynamics Ph.D. program at the [Scripps Institution of Oceanography](https://scripps.ucsd.edu/).
 I am part of the team at the [Center for Western Weather and Water Extremes](https://cw3e.ucsd.edu/) working with my advisor [Dr. Marty Ralph](https://mralph.scrippsprofiles.ucsd.edu/).

 My research interests lie at the intersection of extreme weather and the socio-economic impacts of climate change.
 I am passionate about pursuing equitable solutions to risks posed by our changing climate in addition to  translating research into relevant scientific tools to empower informed decision making.